DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChart/1 Configuration/size/size.md

 ---

-Alternatively, you can style the UI component's container using CSS:
+Alternatively, you can use CSS to style the UI component's container:

 ---
 ##### jQuery